Symplectic structure perturbations and continuity of symplectic invariants: Applications on quasi-isometric embedding and capacity

 Since this result is true for any $\ep >0$, we get the conclusion. \end{proof}

-\begin{remark} Here we put a remark that if the continuity result of boundary depth is affirmative (especially lower semicontinuity), the an almost the same argument as in the proof of Theorem \ref{embedding} can imply if $M$ admits a symplectic form that can be approximated by a sequence of aperiodic symplectic forms, then there is an quasi-isomorphic embedding from $\R^{\infty}$ into $Ham(M, \omega)$ as in Theorem 1.1 in \cite{Ush13}. \end{remark}
+\begin{remark} If the continuity result of boundary depth is affirmative (especially the lower semicontinuity), a similar argument as in the proof of Theorem \ref{embedding} can imply that if $M$ admits a symplectic structure which satisfies the saa-condition, then there is a quasi-isometric embedding from $(\R^{\infty}, |-|_{\infty})$ into $(\Ham(M, \omega), |-|_{\infty})$.
+This can be regarded as an ``approximated'' version of Theorem 1.1 in \cite{Ush13}, which can probably cover more symplectic manifolds. \end{remark}